Buying Antique Porcelain

 Beware of provenance information when buying antique porcelain!

-When shopping for antiquities you will always come in contact with the thorny issue of provenance!
+When buying Chinese porcelain you will always come in contact with the thorny issue of provenance!

-Provenance information relates to second-hand knowledge given by the dealer/seller and does not mean an antique item was properly identified or verified previously.
-Neither is it a guarantee that antiquities are genuine or that the original owner was capable of identifying all items correctly.
+Provenance is second-hand information given by the dealer or seller (or the collector).
+It does not necessarily mean that an antique item was properly identified or verified previously.
+Neither is it a guarantee that an antique is genuine or that the original owner was capable of identifying their items correctly.

-The only thing that can lend weight to an authenticity claim is if the dealer has a reputation as an expert in the field.
+The only thing that provenance actually does is lend additional weight to a claim of authenticity, if the appraiser or dealer already has a reputation as an expert in the field.

-The previous owners may have added many different items to their collection over the years.
-They may not necessarily have had the expertise to verify that all pieces of porcelain are authentic.
+The previous owners may have added many different items. not in their specialty field, to their collection over the years.
+The owners may not have had the necessary expertise to verify authenticity of all pieces .

 Red decoration typical for the